dblock/opensearch-build/bundle-workflow/README.md

   <file-name>.tar.gz <- assembled tarball
   manifest.yml <- bundle manifest describing versions for the min bundle and all installed plugins and their locations
 ```

+#### Custom Install Scripts

+You can perform additional plugin install steps by adding an `install.sh` script.
+By default the tool will look for a script in [scripts/bundle-build/components](scripts/bundle-build/components), then default to a noop version implemented in [scripts/bundle-build/standard-gradle-build/install.sh](scripts/bundle-build/standard-gradle-build/install.sh).